jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Those who are free of resentful thoughts surely find peace.
+The greater part of human pain is unnecessary.
+It is self-created as long as the unobserved mind runs your life.
-- The Buddha
+- Eckhart Tolle

-Updated on: [12/16/2023]
+Updated on: [12/17/2023]
 <!-- #quoteEnd -->
 </pre>